vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 ptr->value += 10.0; // seg fault as object was deleted on exiting it's scope
 ~~~

 This same issue occurs for std::shared_ptr<>, you simply can't prevent the destruction of objects on the stack.
-If you want to management your objects using smart pointer you must only use them with objects allocated on the heap.
+If you want to manage your objects using smart pointer you must only use them with objects allocated on the heap.
 Thankfully the same technique of declaring the destructor protected/private prevent compilation of the code works for prevent stack construction as it does for prevent use with shared_ptr<> and explicitly deleting an object.

 ~~~ cpp
 class MyClass : public vsg::Inherit<vsg::Object, MyClass>